Emotional Support Animals: What Property Managers Should Know

 Another case for allowing pets at your properties

 In some cases, it’s impossible to allow pets at your property, or the decision may be out of your hands.
 Be transparent with your residents about why you can’t allow pets.
-If you can’t allow them for insurance reasons, for instance, let your community know.
+If you can’t allow them for insurance reasons, let your community know.
 When you provide specific reasons for your actions, you build trust with your renters (even if they don’t like the outcome).

 Disclaimer